LightScribe: Mode of operation

 The surface of a LightScribe disc is coated with a reactive dye that changes color when it absorbs 780 nm infrared laser light.
 The etched label will show no noticeable fading under exposure to indoor lighting for at least two years.

 LightScribe labels burn in concentric circles, moving outward from the center of the disc.
 Images with the largest diameters will take longest to burn.

-LightScribe is monochromatic, initially a grey etch on a gold-looking surface.
-From late 2006, LightScribe discs are also available in various surface colors, under the v1.2 specification.
-The etching is still in shades of grey.
+LightScribe etching is monochromatic.
+From late 2006, LightScribe discs were also available in various surface colors, under the v1.2 specification.

-It is not possible to replace a LightScribe label with a new design (as in erase the surface of the disc), but it is possible to add more content to a label that has already been burned.
+It is not possible to erase a LightScribe label and replace it with a new design, but it is possible to add more content to a label that has already been burned.

 The center of every LightScribe disc has a unique code that, together with a sensor in the drive, allows the drive to know the precise rotational position of the disc.
 This, in combination with the drive hardware, allows it to know the precise position from the center outwards, and the disc can be labeled while spinning at high speed using these references.
 It also serves a secondary purpose: the same disc can be labeled with the same image multiple times.
-Each successive labeling will darken the blacks and increase image contrast (see drawbacks).
+Each successive labeling will darken the blacks and increase image contrast.
 Successive burns are perfectly aligned.

 Drawbacks

 Special storage precautions are necessary to prevent LightScribe discs from fading.
 HP's LightScribe website warns users to "keep discs away from extreme heat, humidity and direct sunlight", "store them in a cool, dark place", "use polypropylene disc sleeves rather than PVC sleeves", and also notes that "residual chemicals on one's fingers could cause discoloration of the label image".
 Such chemicals include common hand lotions and hair care products.
-Users not observing these precautions have reported LightScribe discs to become visibly faded within two months in the worst case.
+Users not observing these precautions have reported some LightScribe discs to become visibly faded within two months.
 This drawback makes the technology unsuitable for applications involving continuous handling, and for such popular uses as car music compilation discs, which typically have unavoidable high light and temperature exposure.
 Since many disc players present internal temperatures significantly higher than room temperature, LightScribe discs should also not be left in disc players for long periods of time.

 LightScribe discs may form a visible white powder coating.
 This is due to crystallization of some of the label-side coating.
 It is not harmful and can easily be removed with a water-dampened cloth.
 Wiping the disc with a damp cloth does not harm the inscribed label.
-As of August 2009, LightScribe support had not explained which conditions might lead to this reaction, nor the precautions that could be taken to avoid it.
+The companies behind LightScribe has never explained which conditions might lead to this reaction, nor the precautions that could be taken to avoid it.

-Multiple LightScribes of the same image increases contrast, but the image quality decreases with successive burns.
-Noticeable contrast variations are seen in solid shades.